bradleydworak/opencv-cuda-ubuntu2204/README.md

 # opencv-cuda-ubuntu2204
 ## Compile OpenCV with NVIDIA GPU CUDA support under Ubuntu 22.04 in a virtual environment

-**Note:** These instructions can be used for a minimal Ubuntu installation option.
+**Note:** These instructions can be used for a minimal Ubuntu installation option using Python 3.10.

 ### Step 1: Remove any NVIDIA drivers